Early Bronaugh Residents

 The Cohenour Family

-Mr. and Mrs. David Cohenour were among the earliest residents of Vernon County.
+David and Peter Cohenour were among the earliest residents of Vernon County.
 However David died long before Bronaugh was even a thought.

 The 1870 Moundville Township census showed the widow Mary Cohenhour living in Bronaugh with her future son-in-law, Philip Shanholtzer.The listing included

+William Cohenour was said to live just a short distance west of the Brubaker Bank in Bronaugh.
+He was interviewed as a witness to the bank robbery that occurred in 1900.
 Mary was listed in the 1910 census for Bronaugh.
 She was living with her son-in-law and daughter and listed as age 75.
 The census did not agree with the obituary when it told that she was the mother of eight children and seven were still living.
-(Note that the first name of John's wife is difficult to read, but based on age, it must have been Almira)

 Go back to Bronaugh.